 Starting at a new workplace can be a stressful period in a person’s life.
-That’s why the employee onboarding process is crucial since it promotes a smooth transition.
-This is usually an exciting time for the company.
+That’s why it’s crucial that the employee onboarding process promotes a smooth transition.
+This is usually an exciting occasion for the company.
 What’s more, it is a chance to leave a good first impression with new hires.

 While warm welcome messages for new employees might seem like a small gesture, it goes a long way in making the transition easier.